wpendl99/.github/profile/essentials/gitHub/gitHub.md

 Do the following steps to set up your `Start up application repository` in GitHub and clone it to your development environment.

 1. Create a GitHub account if you do not already have one.
-1. Create a repository, named `startup`, for your start up project.
+1. Create a repository, named `startup`, for your start up application.
 Your project must be public.
 Select the option for a default README.md file.
 This is where you will also keep all of your notes for things that you learn and want to remember.
 1. Clone the repository to your development environment, by getting the repository's URL, and using `git clone`.
 1. Open up the repository directory in VS Code and modify the README.md file.
 1. Use the Git functionality of VS Code to commit your changes and push them to GitHub.